woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 I just wanted to persist a manually added iptables rule on my side-project docker swarm cluster by adding it to my ansible playbook.
 I had tested the iptables rule, added it to the playbook using the iptables plugin.
-My usual testing procedure is to tag the task and run just this one task on one worker node (you can use `ansible-playbook --limit ` to do this).
+My usual testing procedure is to tag the task in ansible which allows me to run only this one task on one worker node (you can use `ansible-playbook --limit servername --tags debug` to do this).

 ## The timeline

 ### The ansible run

-After my tests worked, I ran the whole playbook on one worker node.
-The playbook run failed as an important information was missing.
+After my single ansible task worked, I ran the whole playbook on one worker node.
+The playbook run failed as an important information was missing (some dynamic information about the socker swarm manager node).
 This data is gathered from the manager node and wasn't fetched as the playbook was just executed on one worker.
 Therefore, I ran the playbook without any limitation on all nodes.
 The run was successful.

 ### Incident started